StrayDogSyn/New_Team_Dashboard/README.md

-# 📊 Team Weather CSV Repository
+# 📊 Team CodeFont Weather CSV Repository

 A bare-bones CSV storage repository for team weather data comparison.
 Team members upload their CSV files here for shared analysis and the **Compare Cities** feature.